 As one of South America’s most stable and secure nations, Chile is a strong economy that has emerged as a global leader in trade and investment.
-U.S. companies appreciate its open market policies, zero tariffs, stable democratic government, solid business practices, and low corruption.
+U.S. companies appreciate Chile’s open market policies, zero tariffs, stable democratic government, solid business practices and low corruption.
 Although Chile has a population of only 18 million, its open trade and investment policies have attracted the notice of many foreign firms, and it is an important trade and investment market for U.S. and Wisconsin companies.
 At the same time, the small market size has led some companies to overlook Chile, presenting interesting niche markets and solid opportunities for Wisconsin companies to seize.

 For many years, Chile has been one of Latin America’s most stable economies.
 The country leads most Latin American business rankings and possesses one of the best credit rankings in South America.
 With a relatively small population, it has attracted a number of well-known multinational and foreign investors with its open and competitive economy.

 Chile’s exports are focused on raw mineral and agricultural products.
 Being a country that does not possess a developed manufacturing sector it is highly dependent on imports of equipment and supplies needed in the country’s agricultural, mining, food processing, and power sectors.
 The country is also moving more towards digitalization and sectors of interest also includes medical technology, fintech and more.
 This is due to the Covid-19 pandemic providing a push towards more of such services.